Free Engraving | Free Delivery | Dispatched within 24 hours

 Brass

-Brass tags combine timeless style with reliable, everyday durability — making them a popular choice for both dogs and cats.
+Brass pet tags combine timeless style with reliable, everyday durability — making them a popular choice for both dogs and cats.
 We do not recommend brass tags for dogs that swim as exposure to water and salt will cause brass to oxidise - choose from our Stainless Steel range if your dog swims.

 ✓ Pros: Attractive appearance, develops character over time, good durability